deepakkarki/blog_src/about.md

 title: About
 ---

+I'm a developer hailing from India.
+I have a bachelors in Computer Science from PES University, Bangalore.
+I love anything to do with hardware, systems, web and open source.
+This is where I pen down all my ideas and opinions for others to see.
+This website is built using Jekyll and is available on GitHub.

 <p class="message">
   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>